Special Admission is for people over 20 who do not have a recognised University Entrance qualification but have relevant work and life experience.

-We may also ask you to come in to the University to complete an assessment of your English and mathematics skills.
+We may also ask you to come to our campus to complete an assessment of your English and mathematics skills.

 - Apply online by the deadline.

-- If required you may be asked to come into the University to sit follow-up English and mathematics assessments.
+- If required, you may be asked to come to campus to sit follow-up English and mathematics assessments.
 Assessments will take place in Wellington or Auckland.